 A dark roast with a bold, intense aroma with undertones of chicory and dark chocolate.

-These beans are possibly closest you will get to the real thing without hopping on a plane and heading for Havana.
+These beans are possibly the closest you will get to the real thing without hopping on a plane and heading for Havana.
 The flavor profile is bold, strong, dark, and the taste utterly delicious.